What will we do?

-Try a little of everything on your stay!
+Do a little bit of everything during your stay

 Prices presented are valid as of January 1, 2020 and are for a party of four or fewer using our driver.
 The total for driver service is $665 US for this itinerary.
 Please note – not all the activities are currently available due to COVID restrictions (for instance, Anse Chastanet is currently reserved for guests of the Anse Chastanet and Jade Mountain resorts).

 arrival day ($80 US)

 Next, pick up some beverages and food.
 Head to Uptowns Liquors and pick up some adult beverages.
 Stop at the grocery store in La Tourney for snacks and sodas.
 If you plan on doing a lot of your own cooking, you might want to get some “real” groceries, too (the La Tourney grocery has a larger selection that our local grocery).

-Enjoy the ride to the villa and be especially glad you aren’t driving when you get to the last 10 minutes and the infamous Anse Chastanet Road!
+Then settle in and enjoy the ride to the villa.
+You’ll be especially glad you aren’t driving when you get to the last 10 minutes and the infamous Anse Chastanet Road!

 Savor Doxie’s rum punch while she shows you around the villa, then enjoy Doxie’s roti for dinner while you watch the sun set and feel yourself relax.